-There is a reasonable market for freelance exhibition designers, but it is essential to gain experience and build your portfolio and network of contacts before embarking on a freelance career.
+There is a market for freelance exhibition designers, but it's essential to gain experience and build your portfolio and network of contacts before embarking on a freelance career.

 Look for job vacancies at:

-Make speculative applications by calling employers, sending them your CV or even going in person to meet with them.
-For speculative applications, use employer directories such as:
+You can make targeted speculative applications by calling employers, sending them your CV or going in person to meet with them.
+Find out contact details using employer directories such as:

 Opportunities for further training vary depending on your employer and the size of the company.

-Smaller companies have more limited resources, so you may find you are expected to learn on the job.
-This can be a steep learning curve, but some people find it is the best way to learn.
-You may also have the opportunity to shadow a colleague for a set period of time or enrol for design-related day-release training days and courses at nearby educational institutions.
+Smaller companies have more limited resources, so you may be expected to learn on the job.
+This can be a steep learning curve, but some people find it's the best way to learn.
+You may also have the opportunity to shadow a more experienced colleague.
+You could also take a short design-related training course or undertake training in a particular design program.

-In a large company, the training is likely to be more specific.
-As well as design, you might spend a significant amount of time on other areas related to the job, such as purchasing and project management, or regulations, such as health and safety.
+In a large company, the training is likely to be more structured.
+As well as design, you may spend time on other areas related to the job, such as purchasing and project management, or regulations, such as health and safety.

 Larger companies are also likely to offer more formal training opportunities, such as graduate training programmes, work-based qualifications, work shadowing and internal courses.

-External course are available in areas such as:
+External courses are available in areas such as:

 - visitor attraction display.

-The way your career progresses will depend on whether or not you are self-employed and on the nature and size of your employer:
+The way your career progresses will depend on the nature and size of your employer and whether or not you're self-employed:

-- Medium to large company: you might start as a junior or a design assistant and work your way up the company's career ladder to a position such as team leader, senior designer, creative director or design manager.
+- medium to large company - you might start as a junior designer or a design assistant and work your way up the company's career ladder to a position such as team leader, senior designer, creative director or design manager.

 Your career path will also depend on your background and training.
-There are likely to be more opportunities open to you and you will have greater freedom to move into other areas and fields of work, if you have, for example:
+There may be more opportunities available, and you may have greater freedom to move into other related areas of work, if you have:

 - specialist knowledge and experience in areas beyond pure design.

-It is a good idea to get as much experience as possible, particularly in project management, in order to maximise your desirability as an employee.
+It's a good idea to get as much experience as possible, particularly in project management, in order to maximise your career prospects.
 This is particularly important for work in smaller companies, where roles involving purely exhibition design are few and far between.